1.1. The Assistant Superintendent of Student Services shall maintain a permanent record of each registered home-based education program;

 1.2.2.
 The Written AF-270 Home Based Education Plan.pdf , including any amendments, for each school year;

 1.2.3.
 Correspondence with the home-based educator with respect to the registration;

 1.2.4.
 Monitoring and renewal of the program;

 1.2.5.
 Annual progress reports;

 2.4.
-Additional services beyond #1-3 above will adhere to the following general principles:
+Additional services beyond numbers 1-3 above will adhere to the following general principles:

 2.4.2.
-Request for services or in the case of students with special needs will be made to the Superintendent of Learning.
+Request for services or in the case of students with special needs will be made to the Assistant Superintendent of Student Services.

 2.5.1.
 Ministry of Education curricula and foundation documents provided that extra copies are available;